5h0ckw4v3/pfSense_Playbook/roles/update/README.md

 Requirements
 ------------

-change packages that will be updated
+change packages that will be updated in ./tasks/main.yml

 Role Variables
 --------------